 5. Hover your mouse on the map, click the red dot, and drag the arrow over to another map, application, or tunnel.
-Refer to Figure 46: Connecting the Maps, Applications, and Monitoring Tools.

 Note: You can drag multiple arrows from a single map and connect them to different maps and applications.